 🔐 Using Your API Key

-Your API Key must be included in the Authorization
+Your API Key must be included in the Authorization header of every request.

 Example: